ntop/ntopng/doc/src/scripts/alert_definitions.rst

 String
 ~~~~~~

-When the alert description is string, it is localized as described in :ref:`Plugin Localization`.
+When the alert description is string, it is localized as described in :ref:`Script Localization`.
 An :code:`alert_json` table is passed as the parameters table for the localization.
 Keys and values of :code:`alert_json` can be used to add parameters to the localization string.

 Function
 ~~~~~~~~